sainik-developer/SpEl-cross-field-validator/README.md

 #### Implementation of generic validater is here

-[SpEl Cross field validator](https://github.com/sainik-developer/SpEl-cross-field-validator) you can have a look at implementation I am here to  talk about how it should be used rather internal details as those are not very interesting.
+[SpEl Cross field validator](https://github.com/sainik-developer/SpEl-cross-field-validator) you can have a look at implementation I am here talked about how it should be used rather internal details as those are not very interesting.
 [CrossFieldValidatorImpl.java](https://github.com/sainik-developer/SpEl-cross-field-validator/blob/main/src/main/java/com/sf/customvalidator/validator/CrossFieldValidatorImpl.java)